 -

 A resource DLL for each supported locale.
-Currently XenCenter exists in English and Japanese versions only.
+Currently XenCenter exists in an English version only.

 -